-- 55. Given the broad scope of SDG 2 and SDG 17, it is important to articulate the boundaries of WFP's engagement from a strategic perspective, and not just in response to the challenges or opportunities for involvement that may arise.
+- 59. Given the broad scope of SDG 2 and SDG 17, it is important to articulate the boundaries of WFP's engagement from a strategic perspective, and not just in response to the challenges or opportunities for involvement that may arise.
 WFP capitalizes on its own resources, knowledge and skills within a given context while recognizing and leveraging the added value of partners.
 WFP does not have a meaningful role in working towards SDG 2 and SDG 17 in countries that are able to effectively and efficiently undertake the necessary functions and actions themselves, or in contexts where viable, inclusive, safe and reliable commercial alternatives are available or other actors are better placed to contribute.
-WFP aims to support countries in ways that make them increasingly able to assume operational, financial and technical responsibility for achieving zero hunger with reduced or no support from WFP.
+Working with a range of international, regional and national partners, WFP aims to support countries in ways that make them increasingly able to assume operational, financial and technical responsibility for achieving zero hunger.
 In countries that are able to achieve zero hunger by 2030 without assistance, WFP's presence in the country should be phased out.
 For SDG 17, WFP's support to countries may relate to developmental or humanitarian objectives other than zero hunger.

-- 56. WFP may be needed in a country in four broad types of situational context:
+- 60. WFP may be needed in a country in four broad types of situational context:

 - ➢ disruption;

-- ➢ structural poverty;
+- structural poverty;

 - transitions/recovery; and/or

 - disaster prevention and risk mitigation.